 This is purchased either from an individual artist or a third party agent/publisher.
 The artwork is either collected by ourselves or shipped to us for sale, either in our own galleries or in our network of independently owned partnership galleries.

 The majority of this is manufactured in house using a number of printing and hand finishing techniques, with a small quantity being purchased from other publishers or distributers from around the world.

-The company sells a wide selection of sculpture sourced from around the world and includes large installation pieces produced in the UK.
+The company sells a wide selection of sculptures sourced from around the world and includes large installation pieces produced in the UK.

-The company has a substantial framing operation that frames and distributes both original artwork and limited edition artwork via a fleet of owned vehicles and a range of domestic and worldwide couriers.
-The framing operation uses a diverse range of decorative mouldings and frames sourced mainly within the EU, with a small quantity obtained from around the world supplied by UK distributers.
+We have a substantial framing operation which frames and distributes both original artwork and limited edition artwork via a fleet of owned vehicles and a range of domestic and worldwide couriers.
+Our framing operation uses a diverse range of decorative mouldings and frames sourced mainly within the EU, with a small quantity obtained from around the world supplied by UK distributers.

 DeMontfort Fine Art has zero tolerance towards slavery and human trafficking.
 We expect everyone in our supply chain and contractors to conform to these values.
 The Board and their senior managers are responsible for compliance in their respective departments and for their supplier relationships in relation to the monitoring and enforcement of their internal policies and values.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we are providing training to relevant members of staff.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to relevant members of staff and stakeholders where requested.

 Signed on behalf of the board of directors;